 Our first day was spent exploring the narrow alleyways of the old town, the bustling old harbour area, and of course finding somewhere to eat!
 Rethymno must have hundreds of tavernas of varying qualities and price points, so we narrowed down the options somewhat based on various reviews both on- and off-line, the location, and the tried and trusted method of seeing how popular a place was with other diners.
 Some highlights and observations…

 Taverna Minares, the real star of the show.
 A one minute walk from our hotel, on a main pedestrian thoroughfare, and with a stunning view of the Nerantze Mosque Minaret.
-Food is of a really good quality compared to some of the more commercial enterprises around town, service is exceptionally friendly, and the menu prices are very affordable.
+Food is of a really good quality compared to some of the more mercenary enterprises around town, service is exceptionally friendly, and the menu prices are very affordable.